Effect-TS/stm/docs/modules/TMap.ts.md

 ## toReadonlyMap

-Collects all bindings into a map.
+Collects all bindings into a `ReadonlyMap`.

 **Signature**